binarycleric/pgvector/README.md

 Both functions return the same metrics, but the summary function joins with PostgreSQL's system catalogs to provide human-readable names instead of just numeric OIDs.

+#### Performance Considerations

+For production use, a sample rate of 100-1000 typically provides good insight with minimal impact.
+The default scan limit of 10,000 tuples works well for most tables, but you can increase it or set it to -1 for maximum accuracy on smaller datasets.

 ## Performance